ruatapattan/election-api/README.md

 ## Setup and Installation

 With Docker
-* To make setting up and running the project easy, it has been dockerized with the .env, Dockerfile and docker-compose.yaml configured and ready.
+* To make setting up and running the project easy, it has been dockerized with Dockerfile and docker-compose.yaml configured.
+* Firstly, create a .env file and add in configurations following the structure of .env.example file.
 * Using a terminal, cd to docker-nestjs-election-api directory.
 * Type the command ``docker compose up`` and docker should get everything up and running.